"Long Engine Life Starts With Reiff"

 The HotStrip solves these problems.

-Being steel, it has a much higher temperature limit than any silicone pad has (900oF vs. 350oF).
-The pad and the HotStrip both operate at about the same temperature bonded to the sump, but the silicone pad is operating much closer to its temperature limit than the HotStrip is.
+Being aluminum, it has a much higher temperature limit than any silicone pad has (900oF vs. 350oF).
+The silicone pad and the HotStrip both operate at about the same temperature bonded to the sump, but the silicone pad is operating much closer to its temperature limit than the HotStrip is.
 The HotStrip is not being pushed as hard.
 That means the life expectancy is longer.

 In free air (not bonded to a heat sink) a silicone pad will quickly exceed its 350o limit, but the HotStrip remains several hundred degrees under its limit.
 This tells us that a poorly bonded HotStrip will not overheat like a silicone pad will.

 The bottom line is, compared to any silicone pad the HotStrip is easier to install well and will tolerate poor installations better, because it is considerably more durable and operates farther below its temperature limit.
-For these reasons it should outlast any pad heater, and effectively makes them obsolete.
+For these reasons it should outlast any silicone pad heater, and effectively makes them obsolete.

-In the HotStrip's first 3 years on the market, over 6,000 units were shipped and there were exactly 8 failures (6 the first year and 1 each of the last 2 years).
-None of them were installation related failures.
-In fact, our heaters have proven to be so bullet proof that we do not exclude warranty coverage for failures due to improper installation as other brands do.
+Our heaters have proven to be so bullet proof that we do not exclude warranty coverage for failures due to improper installation as other brands do.

 Another advantage of pad heaters is flexibility, so they are still the best choice for applications where the heater cannot be installed on a flat surface.
 The only engines where this is the case are the small Continentals with oval oil tanks.
 Consequently, we will not discontinue the HotPad for those engines...at least not until we come up with a better solution for those applications as well.
 However, we have stopped producing HotPads for engines that are able to use the HotStrip System because we don't want to sell a product that we now consider to be second best.